set-soft/ComfyUI-RemoveBackground_SET/README.md

     git clone https://github.com/set-soft/ComfyUI-RemoveBackground_SET ComfyUI-RemoveBackground_SET
     ```
 2. Install dependencies: `pip install -r ComfyUI/custom_nodes/ComfyUI-RemoveBackground_SET/requirements.txt`

+> [!IMPORTANT]
+> SeCoNoHe lib is developed in parallel with my nodes, when installing the nodes from the repo you might need to install
+> a fresh copy of SeCoNoHe. `pip install git+https://github.com/set-soft/seconohe.git`

 3. Restart ComfyUI.

 The nodes should then appear under the "RemBG_SET" category in the "Add Node" menu.